How to become a DevOps Engineer in 2024

 William Imoh William Imoh

 If you are trying to get into tech or are already in tech and have been exploring roles across the industry, you must have come across Development and Operations (DevOps).
 In fact, DevOps is one of the highest-paying roles in the tech industry.
-But what is DevOps, and how is it different from other roles?

-DevOps is a software engineering approach that combines development (Dev) and operations (Ops) to shorten the software development lifecycle (feature development, bug fixes, updates) by embracing automation.
-It is a bridge between the development and the operations team.
-While the primary goal of a software engineer is to design and build software solutions, a DevOps engineer has a key role in streamlining the software delivery pipeline, automating infrastructure provisioning, and enhancing the deployment process.
+While the primary goal of a software engineer is to design and build software solutions, a DevOps engineer has a key role in streamlining the software development and deployment pipeline, automating infrastructure provisioning, and enhancing the deployment process.

-TL;DR: DevOps combines development and operations to automate software delivery.
+DevOps combines development and operations to automate software delivery.
 To become a DevOps engineer, you should adopt a mindset of automation, risk awareness, systems thinking, and continuous learning.
 In addition to the mindset, follow the steps below:

 • Step 1: Learn a programming language